Johnny Kitzmiller

-John Wesley "Dutch" Kitzmiller (November 25, 1904 – April 26, 1986) was an American football player from Harrisburg, Pennsylvania.
-He played college football at the University of Oregon and was later inducted into the College Football Hall of Fame and the Oregon Sports Hall of Fame.
+John Wesley "Dutch" Kitzmiller (November 25, 1904 – April 26, 1986) was an American professional football player who was a fullback for the New York Giants of the National Football League (NFL).
+He played college football at Oregon and was later inducted into the College Football Hall of Fame and the Oregon Sports Hall of Fame.

 College career

 A halfback from Harrisburg, Pennsylvania, he played on the 1925 Harrisburg Technical High School team and scored 21 points in their championship game.
 Kitzmiller had planned to attend the United States Military Academy and play for coach John McEwan's football team.
 But, just as he was about to enroll, McEwan was hired as the coach of the University of Oregon Ducks and Kitzmiller followed him to Oregon.

 At Oregon, Kitzmiller led the team to national prominence, with the team winning 23 of 30 games, including two losses suffered after Kitzmiller broke his leg in the 1929 Civil War.
 In addition to halfback, Kitzmiller also played defensive back and placekicker, and twice earned all-Pacific Coast Conference honors.
 His nickname "The Flying Dutchman" was from his spectacular tackles made though he weighed just 165 lb.